NachiketBa/Generative-AI-for-RL/README.md

 python S_VAE_mars_lander.py
 ```

-This loads the first 25 samples from the wind folder, trains a VAE for 2000 epochs, shows a loss plot, then writes 1000 generated parameter vectors to:
+This loads the first 25 samples from the wind folder, trains a VAE for 2000 epochs, shows a loss plot, then writes 1000 generated samples to:

 ```
 Mars_lander_VAE_noise_25/